paulmooreparks/Xfer/README.md

 * Optionally suppress or transform the immediately following element (`ElementHandler`).
 * Carry operational intent that should not appear in serialized output (set `SuppressSerialization = true`).

-Do NOT create a PI just to change how `|dynamic|` values resolve—use a custom `IDynamicSourceResolver` for that (see “Dynamic Elements and Source Resolution”).
+Do NOT create a PI just to change how `|dynamic|` values resolve—use a custom `IDynamicSourceResolver` for that (see "Dynamic Elements and Source Resolution").

 ### Parser Registration Model
 The parser exposes two overloads of `RegisterPIProcessor`: